Impact of GST: Invoice, Simplified Tax System and Reduce Compliance Burden

 Introduction

-Goods and Services Tax (GST) was introduced to overcome the confusing and complex multiple tax systems.
-GST eliminated the need for indirect taxes like excise, VAT, and service tax.
-It is a significant tax reform that attempts to streamline the taxation system and improve tax compliance.
-The GST revenue collected in October 2023 was 13% higher than that compared to last year.
+The government introduced Goods and Services Tax (GST) with the aim of overcoming the confusing and complex multiple tax systems.
+Moreover, GST eliminated the need for indirect taxes like excise, VAT, and service tax.
+As a result, it stands as a significant tax reform that attempts to streamline the taxation system while also improving tax compliance.
+Interestingly, the GST revenue collected in October 2023 was 13% higher when compared to the previous year.

-The one nation, one tax system affects multiple industries in multiple ways.
-While it addresses the challenges of the indirect tax system, it also faces numerous challenges due to the digitisation of the industries in India.
-Ensuring GST compliance is imperative for businesses to continue their operations.
+The concept of one nation, one tax system affects multiple industries in various ways.
+On one hand, it addresses the challenges of the indirect tax system; on the other hand, it faces numerous challenges mainly due to the digitisation of industries in India.
+Therefore, ensuring GST compliance is imperative for businesses so that they can continue their operations smoothly.

-Any reformation has its advantages and disadvantages.
-This blog will explore the implications of GST on different types of businesses in India.
+Like any major reform, GST brings both advantages and disadvantages.
+Thus, this blog will explore the implications of GST on different types of businesses in India.

 Need for GST

 Before the introduction of GST, central and state governments levied different types of direct and indirect taxes.
 The complex systems resulted in problems with compliance.
 Reporting taxes and validating tax details was a time-consuming and complex process.
-Most of the time, the SMEs were unaware of their tax liabilities and scrambled to generate cash flow during the tax season.
+Most of the time, SMEs remain unaware of their tax liabilities and scramble to generate cash flow during the tax season.
 Also, it resulted in numerous malpractices due to insufficient central system or network to monitor the tax filings.

 The introduction of the GST network streamlined the compliance process and made it possible to validate tax information more easily.
-Multiple changes in the legal framework with technology integration have enabled the tax authorities to improve taxes collected.
-SMEs were given relief with the quarterly return submissions and monthly payment scheme (QRMP) to manage their funds more easily.
-It also allowed them to claim input tax credits every month.
+Furthermore, multiple changes in the legal framework with technology integration have enabled the tax authorities to improve taxes collected.
+In response to SME concerns, the government provided relief by introducing the quarterly return submissions and monthly payment scheme (QRMP), thereby helping them manage their funds more easily.
+Additionally, it allowed SMEs to conveniently claim input tax credits every month.

 Some of the reasons that drove the need for GST in India are: